ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/before-you-begin.md

 If ETM is not found you will need to build a version of perf with Arm Coresight enabled.
 See https://docs.kernel.org/trace/coresight/coresight-perf.html

+AutoFDO is an alternative way to collect ETM data with small data sizes.

 If `cs_etm/autofdo/` isn't found you will need to update the Linux Kernel and perf to 5.15 or later.

+To confirm AutoFDO is working run:

 ```bash { target="ubuntu:latest" }
 perf record -e cs_etm/autofdo/u -- echo "Hello World"
 perf report -D | grep "CoreSight ETM"
 ```

+The output should contain text similar to:

 ```output
 . ...
 CoreSight ETMV4I Trace data: size 0x30 bytes